-- (a) The Twenty Percent Rule/Number of Absences.
+- (a).
+The Twenty Percent Rule/Number of Absences.
 A student may not miss more than twenty percent (20%) of the class hours of a course without violating Section 601 of the Academic Code.
 The twenty percent (20%) is meant to cover any and all contingencies.
-Law School courses meet for 14 weeks each semester and 7 weeks during the Summer session. - (b) Individual Instructor's Requirements.
-Under Section 504(h) of the Academic Code, however, individual faculty members may impose attendance policies for any course more stringent than the 20% rule set forth above. - (c) Students Who Enter Classes During Add-Drop Period.
-A student who adds an elective course during the add/drop period should not be counted as "absent" for the day or days missed prior to his or her adding the course if he or she has been attending another course that was dropped. - (d) Clinical Work Sessions.
+Law School courses meet for 14 weeks each semester and 7 weeks during the Summer session.
+For Spring start 1Ls, the summer semester is 10 weeks. - (b).
+Individual Instructor's Requirements.
+Under Section 504(h) of the Academic Code, however, individual faculty members may impose attendance policies for any course more stringent than the 20% rule set forth above.
+If a professor intends to impose an absence policy that is more stringent than the Law School's policy, the professor must indicate that policy at the beginning of the semester in their syllabus.

+- (c).
+Students Who Enter Classes During Add-Drop Period.
+A student who adds an elective course during the add/drop period should not be counted as "absent" for the day or days missed prior to his or her adding the course if he or she was present for attendance purposes in the course that was dropped. - (d).
+Clinical Work Sessions.
 A student enrolled in an in-house clinic or externship program must comply with the regulations of that clinical or externship program for attendance at work sessions and clinical meetings.
-Consult the clinical instructor or Externship Director for further details regarding absences. - (e) Hardship Relief.
+Consult the clinical instructor or Externship Director for further details regarding absences. - (e).
+Hardship Relief.
 Section 601 of the Academic Code requires that a student receive a "W/F" for excessive absences in a required course or an elective course.
-The Faculty's collective judgment is that a student who misses more than 20% of scheduled meetings of a course has not taken the course even though one's absence is for the best possible reasons, such as sickness, death in the family, religious observance, or job requirements.
-Thus, the student should re-take the course rather than sit for an examination.
+Students who receive a notice of a "W/F" for excessive absences may petition for relief under Section 602 of the Academic Code.
+Students may petition in writing within 15 calendar days to the Associate Dean for relief.
+Students must use Form Ten (Petition for Relief on Rules of Attendance).